Research

 I M Ware, M E Van Nuland, J A Schweitzer, et al. (2019) Climate-driven reduction of genetic variation in plant phenology alters soil communities and nutrient pools.
 Global Change Biology, 25, 1514-1528.

 I M Ware, C Fitzpatrick, S Athmanathan, S Bayliss, K Beal, L Mueller, J Summers, R Wooliver, M E Van Nuland, et al. (2019) Feedbacks link ecosystem ecology and evolution: an eco-evolutionary synthesis across terrestrial and aquatic systems.
-Functional Ecology, DOI: 10.1111/1365-2435.13267.
+Functional Ecology, 33, 31-42.

 M E Van Nuland, I M Ware, J K Bailey, & J A Schweitzer (2018) Ecosystem feedbacks contribute to geographic variation in plant-soil eco-evolutionary dynamics across a fertility gradient.
 Functional Ecology, 33, 95-106.

 R C Wooliver, B M Potts, J K Senior, M E Van Nuland, J K Bailey, & J A Schweitzer (2018) Soil fungi underlie phylogenetic patterns in plant growth responses to nitrogen enrichment.
-Journal of Ecology, DOI: 10.1111/1365-2745.12983.
+Journal of Ecology, 106, 2161-2175.

 J A Schweitzer, M E Van Nuland, & J K Bailey (2018) Intraspecific positive, neutral, and negative feedbacks across gradients link ecology and evolutionary biology.
 In Aboveground-Belowground Community Ecology, Springer.